 Featured photo via oversixty.com.au

-To show what I mean, I have listed some love songs below that I feel more accurately represent real love: hard, complicated, painful, confusing, often disappointing, struggle filled, up and down, earth moving real love.
-Or at least real relationships.
+To show what I mean, I have listed some love songs below that I feel more accurately represent real love: hard, complicated, painful, confusing, often disappointing, struggle filled, up and down, and just earth moving.

 Real Love Songs

 Probably should start with something sappy before I lose you all.
-This may not necessarily buck the trend completely, but this is what I want love to be.
+This may not necessarily buck the trend, but this is what I want love to be.

 This is the song you should’ve played.

-Not sure this song really represents my own feelings or experiences, but I think it’s a beautifully honest and raw song nonetheless.
+Not sure this song really represents my own feelings or experiences, but I think it’s a beautifully honest and raw song about love nonetheless.

 “We’re all fragile underneath.”